Learn computer engineering online

 What careers can you have in computer engineering?

-The Bureau of Labor Statistics (BLS) projects that over 350,000 computer and information technology job openings will be available annually between 2023–33, making it one of the fastest-growing industries.
-Professionals in the computer and information technology field also typically earn higher-than-average salaries.
+The Bureau of Labor Statistics (BLS) projects that over 350,000 computer and information technology job openings will be available annually between 2023-33, making it one of the fastest-growing industries.
+Professionals in computer and information technology occupations also typically earn higher-than-average salaries.

 How to become a computer engineer